 5) decreaseKey(H): decreaseKey() is also similar to Binary Heap.
 We compare the decreases key with it parent and if parent’s key is more, we swap keys and recur for the parent.
 We stop when we either reach a node whose parent has a smaller key or we hit the root node.
 Time complexity of decreaseKey() is O(Logn).

 Given two Binomial Heaps H1 and H2, union(H1, H2) creates a single Binomial Heap.

 1) The first step is to simply merge the two Heaps in non-decreasing order of degrees.
 In the following diagram, figure(b) shows the result after merging.

-2) After the simple merge, we need to make sure that there is at-most one Binomial Tree of any order.
-To do this, we need to combine Binomial Trees of same order.
-We traverse the list of merged roots, we keep track of three pointers, prev, x and next-x.
+2) After the simple merge, we need to make sure that there is at most one Binomial Tree of any order.
+To do this, we need to combine Binomial Trees of the same order.
+We traverse the list of merged roots, we keep track of three-pointers, prev, x and next-x.
 There can be following 4 cases when we traverse the list of roots.

 —–Case 1: Orders of x and next-x are not same, we simply move ahead.

 In following 3 cases orders of x and next-x are same.